Roberto Calvi: Banco Ambrosiano scandal

 In 1978, the Bank of Italy produced a report on Banco Ambrosiano which found that several billion lire had been exported illegally, leading to criminal investigations.
 Calvi was tried in 1981, given a four-year suspended sentence, and fined US$19.8 million for transferring US$27 million out of the country in violation of Italian currency laws.
 He was released on bail pending appeal and kept his position at the bank.
 During his short spell in jail, Calvi attempted suicide.
 His family maintains that he was manipulated by others and was innocent of the crimes attributed to him.

-The controversy surrounding Calvi's dealings at Banco Ambrosiano echoed a scandal in 1974, when the Holy See lost an estimated US$30 million upon the collapse of the Franklin National Bank owned by financier Michele Sindona.
+The controversy surrounding Calvi's dealings at Banco Ambrosiano echoed a scandal in 1974 when the Holy See lost an estimated US$30 million upon the collapse of the Franklin National Bank owned by financier Michele Sindona.
 Bad loans and foreign currency transactions led to the collapse of the bank.
 Sindona died in prison after drinking coffee laced with cyanide.

 Calvi wrote a letter of warning to Pope John Paul II on 5 June 1982, two weeks before the collapse of Banco Ambrosiano, stating that such an event would "provoke a catastrophe of unimaginable proportions in which the Church will suffer the gravest damage."
 The correspondence confirmed that illegal transactions were common knowledge among the top affiliates of the bank and the Vatican.
 Banco Ambrosiano collapsed in June 1982 following the discovery of debts between US$700 million and 1.5 billion.
-Much of the money had been siphoned off through the Vatican Bank, which owned shares of Banco Ambrosiano.
+Much of the money had been transferred through the Vatican Bank, which owned shares in Banco Ambrosiano.

 In 1984, the Vatican Bank agreed to pay US$224 million to 120 of Banco Ambrosiano's creditors as a "recognition of moral involvement" in the bank's collapse.
 It has never been confirmed whether the Vatican Bank was directly involved in the scandal due to a lack of evidence in the subpoenaed correspondence, which only revealed that Calvi consistently supported the Vatican's religious agenda.
-Calvi committed the crime of fiscal misconduct, and there was no evidence of church involvement otherwise, so the Vatican was granted immunity.
+Calvi committed the crime of fiscal misconduct, and there was no evidence of church involvement otherwise, so the Vatican Bank was granted immunity.